Low Website Conversions? Your UX

 • A/B Testing: Continuously test different design elements, copy, and layouts to see what resonates best with your audience.
 Use tools like Google Optimize or Optimizely for A/B testing.

 • Mobile Optimization: Pay special attention to the mobile experience, as many users access websites via smartphones.
-Ensure mobile-friendly navigation, touch-friendly buttons, and responsive design.
+Ensure mobile-friendly navigation, touch-friendly buttons, and a responsive design.

 • Content Clarity: Ensure your content is easy to read and scan.
 Use short paragraphs, bullet points, and headings.
 Highlight important information using visual cues such as bold text or icons.